 I provide online and telephone appointments, so can provide a session for you wherever you are!

 Daytime and limited evening appointments are available.
-My clinic slots are usually Tuesday morning, afternoon and evening, Wednesday daytime, and Thursday daytime.
+My clinic slots are usually Tuesday morning, afternoon and evening, Monday afternoon (very limited) and Thursday daytime.

-Q: Can I contact you to arrange an initial assessment?
+Q: Can I contact the Clinic to arrange an initial assessment?

 Yes, you are very welcome to do that.
 I accept self-referred individuals as well as people who have been referred by their GPs, employers or via insurance companies.
 My contact details can be found here: Contact me.